ushu/url_signer/README.md

 ### URL signing

-To convert a URL into a signed url, pass it to +UrlSigner.sign+, passing it either a string of an instance of +URI+.
+To convert a URL into a signed url, pass it to `UrlSigner.sign`, passing it either a string of an instance of `URI`.

 ```ruby
 >>> signed_url = UrlSigner.sign('http://google.fr?q=test', key='mykey')
 ```

-the returned value +signed_url+ is an instance of +URI+.
+the returned value `signed_url` is an instance of `URI`.

 ### URL verification

-Given a signed URL, you can check its authenticity by calling +UrlSigner.valid?+ on it:
+Given a signed URL, you can check its authenticity by calling `UrlSigner.valid?` on it:

 ```ruby
 >>> UrlSigner.valid?(signed_url)